Bernice Moore

-Bernice Moore is an Australian educator and former Sister of the Good Samaritan from Sydney.
-She is known for her significant contributions to the fields of education, feminist theology and social justice.
+Bernice Moore (4 September 1934 – 1 January 2026) was an Australian educator and Sister of the Good Samaritan, known as Sister Bede, from Sydney.
+She was known for her significant contributions to the fields of education, feminist theology and social justice.
 Moore was awarded the Medal of the Order of Australia in 1997.

 Biography

 Bernice Constant Moore grew up in a Catholic family in Sydney, the child of Nell and Stan Moore.
 Her parents influenced her life-long interest in the connection between faith and social justice.
 Moore studied art and taught it for many years.
 In the early 1980s she completed a Masters in Feminist Studies at the University of New South Wales.

 Moore entered the order of the Sisters of the Good Samaritan and as a religious sister taught in secondary schools in Canberra, Victoria and Queensland for thirty-five years.
 The Congregation of the Sisters of the Good Samaritan was the first religious congregation for women founded in Australia, having been established in 1857 by John Bede Polding, the Archbishop of Sydney.
 Members of this order follow the rule of Saint Benedict.
 Polding established the order to respond to the needs of poor women and children in Sydney, and the order focused on charitable works and education.
 Moore remained a religious sister for forty years but left the order in 1986.

 In the 1980s, Moore worked in adult education as a member of the National Mission and Justice Education Team, set up by the Catholic bishops of Australia.
 This group produced a Mission and Justice Education Programme that was noted as ground breaking.
 She also studied for her Masters in Women’s Studies at University of New South Wales.

 In 1993, Moore was one of the first directors elected to the Australian Feminist Theology Foundation.
 The group had been established in 1991 to improve the situation of women in church and society by providing financial resources to develop feminist theology and practice.